vmpyre/solana-handbook/docs/handbook/chapter3/interacting-with-the-network.md

 !!! info

     While users can interact with the blockchain through RPCs, it is not required.
-There are several libraries that provide convenient interfaces for languages such as JavaScript, Rust and Python.
+There are several libraries that provide convenient interfaces for languages such as **JavaScript**, **Rust** and **Python**.

-## Solana CLI
+<h2>Solana CLI</h2>

 Typically, you will not be interacting with the network through raw RPC requests.
-Instead, you will often use a wrapper around them such as the interfaces mentioned above.
-Solana's Command-Line Interface (CLI) is a powerful tool that provides a more user-friendly experience for interacting with the blockchain.
+Instead, you will often use a wrapper around them such as the interfaces mentioned above. **Solana's Command-Line Interface (CLI)** is a powerful tool that provides a more user-friendly experience for interacting with the blockchain.

 !!! example